Time Warner Cable to launch HBO Go

-Time Warner Cable Inc TWC.N is set to provide the online offerings of pay-TV provider HBO in the next month, potentially putting more pressure on rival online services such as Netflix (NFLX.O).
+Time Warner Cable Inc is set to provide the online offerings of pay-TV provider HBO in the next month, potentially putting more pressure on rival online services such as Netflix.

 Time Warner Cable, which has a big presence in markets such as New York and Los Angeles, said that under an agreement reached with HBO on Friday it would offer the latest online video services from HBO Go and Max Go to its customers in the next month.

 Time Warner will would run a brief trial service before the online services become available for no extra charge to all its customers who subscribe to the premium HBO and Cinemax channels.
 Cinemax, which specializes in movies is owned by HBO.
-HBO is owned by Time Warner Inc (TWX.N).
+HBO is owned by Time Warner Inc.

 Under the agreement about 1,400 shows will be available on line to subscribers of HBO while MAX GO, offers more than 400 titles of Cinemax programming online.
 (Reporting by Sinead Carew; editing by Carol Bishopric)